sefi0609/Python-Apps/Webcam Motion Detector/README.md

-# Camera Thief Alert
+# Webcam Motion Detector

 This is a script that generate video from your PC camera or USB camera,
-Add a green rectangle around the object (person),
+Adds a green rectangle around the object (person),
 And sent the best photo of the object to your email.
 I used threads so the video doesn't freeze.